backupbrew/switchbrew/Software Keyboard.md

 reply-specific data.

 The replies with name "\*Utf8" contain an UTF-8 string in the reply data, while the other replies contain an UTF-16 string.
+These are identical besides the string encoding.

+Reply data format:

+  - ChangedString\*: +0 = string.
+Last 0x10-bytes: 4 u32s, where the
+    first one is the length of the string in characters, including NUL-terminator.

 [Category:Library Applets](Category:Library_Applets "wikilink")